 You don’t need a retreat or years of training to begin.
 Simple methods can ground you and open space to listen inward.
 Choose approaches that feel right and build a steady practice.

-The meditation market is growing rapidly, reflecting higher public interest and adoption—recent market estimates show substantial growth in industry size and demand3.
+The meditation market is growing quickly, reflecting higher public interest and adoption3.

 Core Techniques for Self-Discovery